-On behalf of the Board Directors of Integrated Logistics Berhad (ILB), I am pleased to present the Annual Report for the year 2015, incorporating the Audited Financial Statements of the Group and the Company for the financial year ended 31 December 2015.
+On behalf of the Board Directors of Integrated Logistics Berhad, I am pleased to present the Annual report for the year 2016, incorporating the Audited Financial Statements of the Group and the Company for the financial year ended 31 December 2016.

 Datuk R. Karunakaran